Stoxum/casinocoin-dev-portal/content/tutorial-escrow.md

 ### 4. Confirm final result

-Use the [`tx` command](reference-casinocoind.html#tx) with the EscrowCancel transaction's identifying hash to check its final status.
+Use the [`tx` command](reference-stoxumd.html#tx) with the EscrowCancel transaction's identifying hash to check its final status.
 Look in the transaction metadata for a `DeletedNode` with `LedgerEntryType` of `Escrow`.
 Also look for a `ModifiedNode` of type `AccountRoot` for the sender of the escrowed payment.
-The `FinalFields` of the object should show the increase in CSC in the `Balance` field for the returned CSC.
+The `FinalFields` of the object should show the increase in STM in the `Balance` field for the returned STM.

 Request: